FruitbatM/trail-run-adventures/TESTING.md

 ### Our Team Page (`our_team.html`)

-- There were several Duplicte ID errors and warnings which were fixed.
+- There were several Duplicate ID errors and warnings which were fixed.
 Also, unecessary type attribute was removed for JavaScript resources.

 <h2 align="center"><img src="readme-files/testing/validation_markup_our_team.jpg" alt="Markup Validation" target="_blank" width="60%" height="60%"></h2>